Staffwerke/vm-babysitter/README.md

 You can use this example to extrapolate, and set rotation and retention policies according with your actual needs.

 ### Forcing Backup Rotation on Domains that remain Shut Down:
-There will be cases when a domain is kept shut off most of the time, being just used ocassionally.
+There will be cases when a domain is kept shut off most of the time, being just used occasionally.

 Although this domain will be backed up as any other, the number of checkpoints made by virtnbdbackup won't grow if the server has been down between 2 backup schedules, therefore backup rotation (hence retention policy) won't be triggered as in the past example.